Roxy Music: Final studio albums and hiatus (1978–1983)

 In 1981, Roxy Music recorded the non-album single "Jealous Guy".
 A cover version of a song written and originally recorded by John Lennon, Roxy Music recorded "Jealous Guy" as a tribute to Lennon after his 1980 murder.
 The song topped the UK Singles Chart for two weeks in March 1981, becoming the band's only No. 1 single.

 Later, with more sombre and carefully sculpted soundscapes, the band's eighth and final studio album, Avalon (1982), recorded at Chris Blackwell's Compass Point Studios, was a major commercial success and restored the group's critical reputation.
 The album included the successful single "More Than This", as well as several other Roxy Music classics, such as "Avalon", "The Main Thing", "The Space Between", "True to Life", and "To Turn You On".
+Avalon reached No. 1 on the UK Albums Chart and was certified Platinum in the United States and Canada.
+It was widely praised by critics for its atmospheric production and mature songwriting, often cited as the band's most refined work.
+In 2003, Rolling Stone ranked it among the "100 Greatest Albums of the 1980s."

 Ferry, Mackay and Manzanera (augmented by several additional players) toured extensively from August 1982 to May 1983, with the Avalon tour being documented on the band's second live album The High Road, released in March 1983.
 A home video, also titled The High Road, captured an August 1982 show at Fréjus where Roxy Music co-headlined with King Crimson (whose set from the same show was released on home video as The Noise).
 A further live album from this tour, Heart Still Beating, was released in 1990.

-Avalon reached No. 1 on the UK Albums Chart and was certified Platinum in the United States and Canada.
-It was widely praised by critics for its atmospheric production and mature songwriting, often cited as the band's most refined work.
-In 2003, Rolling Stone ranked it among the "100 Greatest Albums of the 1980s."

 After completion of the Avalon tour, Roxy Music dissolved.
 For the next eighteen years Ferry, Mackay and Manzanera all devoted themselves full-time to solo careers.
+The 1986 compilation album Street Life: 20 Great Hits, which mixed Roxy Music and Ferry solo hits, reached No. 1 in the UK, while a Roxy Music retrospective box set, The Thrill of It All, was released in 1995.